JesseWebDotCom/vscode-dev-container/README.md

 }

 * .devcontainer/customize/variables.env - set your time zone, desired PowerShell version, etc. The variables here will be merged with and override variables found in the devcontainer.json.

-## Installation

-This setup utilizes a [dev container](https://code.visualstudio.com/docs/remote/containers) to configure the entire environment.
-So, we simply need VS Code, Docker Desktop, and the code from this repo.

-1. Install [VS Code](https://code.visualstudio.com/download) and install the [Remote-Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
-2. Install [Docker Desktop](https://docs.docker.com/get-docker/) and configure its settings to start at login
-3. Clone this repo
-4. Run `tools/host_setup.sh` (from your host system, not from within vs code - this is to install the required fonts and create the customization files)
-5. Configure the [customziation files](#customizations) as needed (they can be blank but must be present)
-6. Start VS Code, run the Remote-Containers: Open Folder in Container... command from the Command Palette (F1) or quick actions Status bar item, and select the cloned repo folder.

 ## HOWTO